fastapi/fastapi/docs/en/docs/contributing.md

 * Check if there's a <a href="https://github.com/tiangolo/fastapi/discussions/categories/translations" class="external-link" target="_blank">GitHub Discussion</a> to coordinate translations for your language.
 You can subscribe to it, and when there's a new pull request to review, an automatic comment will be added to the discussion.

-* If you translate a page, add a single pull request per page translated.
+* If you translate pages, add a single pull request per page translated.
 That will make it much easier for others to review it.

 * To check the 2-letter code for the language you want to translate, you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.